Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Experiment

-As shown in \Cref{tb:fewshotcmp}, our model exhibits strong few-shot learning capabilities, confirming its effectiveness in identifying spurious category features and facilitating subsequent research.
+As shown in \cref{tb:fewshotcmp}, our model exhibits strong few-shot learning capabilities, confirming its effectiveness in identifying subtle inter-category features.
+These characteristics make our model a powerful starting point for future research in this newly proposed task.
 FSD also demonstrates competitive performance, underscoring the effectiveness of metric learning for this task.
-To our surprise, the standard binary classifier ComFor, though untrained for multi-class tasks, inherently exhibits certain classification abilities.
-This can be partly attributed to category overlap in its training data, as well as its powerful feature extraction capacity developed through large-scale multi-category training.
-Other attribution methods perform inadequately in open-set few-shot identification, primarily for two reasons: first, they often treat unseen categories as a single class without fine-grained distinction; second, their training sets cover limited categories, leading to overfitting on a small number of classes.
+To our surprise, the standard binary classifier ComFor, though untrained for multi-class tasks, inherently exhibits some classification capability.
+This stems from its extensive exposure to a wide array of models during training, which yields relatively robust feature extraction capabilities.
+Other attribution methods perform inadequately in this open-set few-shot attribution task, primarily because they focus excessively on seen categories during training and fail to generalize to unseen ones.
 Our results significantly surpass previous methods, demonstrating the effectiveness of our framework and highlighting promising directions for future research.